alphanome-ai/common-contributing-guide/README.md

 1. **Make a Pull Request**: When you are ready, ask us to include your changes by making a 'pull request'.
 Explain clearly what you have done.

 2. **Check for Errors**: After you send your changes, our system will check for mistakes.
 If it finds any, it will tell you.
 You can also check for mistakes on your computer before sending.

+## Seeking Assistance and Asking Questions
+Should you have any questions, or concerns, or need further clarification, please post them to our [Discussions](https://github.com/orgs/alphanome-ai/discussions) page or [Discord](https://discord.gg/9zePQH7D) unless they are specific to a GitHub issue or a GitHub pull request.
+This centralized area allows for easier tracking of community inquiries and ensures that you get a timely response.

 ## Conclusion
 Thank you for your interest in contributing to our projects!
 We're thrilled to have you on board.
 Your contributions help make our projects better, and we sincerely appreciate your time and effort.